Student Council Constitution

-The Student Council serves as the governing body for all students enrolled at the Monterey campus of the Monterey Institute of International Studies, A Graduate School of Middlebury College.
-The Student Council shall act as a voice for the student body in meetings and other communication with the faculty and staff of the Monterey Institute.
+The Student Council serves as the governing body for all students enrolled at the Middlebury Institute of International Studies at Monterey.
+The Student Council shall act as a voice for the student body in meetings and other communications with the faculty and staff of the Middlebury Institute.
 Further, the Student Council shall reflect the interests of the student body consistent with the purpose of the Student Council (see Article II).
-The Student Council shall be composed of students from various programs as defined in Article III.
+The Student Council shall be composed of students from both the Graduate School of International Policy & Management (GSIPM) and the Graduate School of Translation, Interpretation, and Language Education (GSTILE), as defined in Article III.

 II.
 PURPOSE OF THE STUDENT COUNCIL

-The purpose of the Student Council is to represent and address the needs and interests of the student body at the Monterey Institute.
-It shall strive to facilitate communication and interaction between the Monterey Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities, which will further this purpose.
+The purpose of the Student Council is to represent and address the needs and interests of the student body at the Middlebury Institute.
+It shall strive to facilitate communications and interaction between the Middlebury Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities which will further this purpose.

 IV.
 VOTING PRIVILEGES

-Each of the Executive Officers and the Program Representatives of the Student Council shall be elected to office in two separate elections.
-The Spring Election held in April or May will elect the President, Vice-President, Secretary, Treasurer, Community Relations Coordinator and Communications Director.
-The Fall Election held in September will elect all Program Representatives and any other seats that remain vacant following the Spring Election.
+Student Council Officers shall be elected to office in two separate elections.
+The Spring elections held in April will elect the President, Vice President, Secretary, Treasurer, Social Activities Director and the Communications Director.
+The Fall elections held in September will elect all First- and Second-Year Members at Large, and any other seats that remain vacant following the Spring elections.

 VI.
 STANDING COMMITTEES